Angels with Dirty Faces: Contemporary consensus

-The review aggregator Rotten Tomatoes reports 100% of critics have given the film a positive review based on 21 reviews collected retrospectively, with an average rating of 8.05/10.
-In 2005, Slant Magazine praised Angels with Dirty Faces for being Warner's "best gangster movie".
-Awarding four out of four stars, Jeremiah Kipp said: "Rocky Sullivan embodies all the qualities we love about bad guys."
+In 2005, Slant Magazines Jeremiah Kipp praised Angels with Dirty Faces for being Warner's "best gangster movie".
+Awarding four out of four stars, Kipp said: "Rocky Sullivan embodies all the qualities we love about bad guys."
 Cagney "offers a real intensity and a sense of playfulness," even as he shoots "fellow gangsters" dead.
 The final, "climactic" scene of "cowardice is unparalleled in gangster movies, and the more Cagney begs and screams, the more [we are] amazed at how he reduces the hero worship of gangsters to nothing.
 [The film marks] Cagney's finest hour in a career filled with great performances."
+In 2009, film critic Emanuel Levy wrote of the film: "A shrewd and slick picture, Angels with Dirty Faces was popular entertainment that benefited from the presence of stars, the intriguing characters they play, and the morality (message) that comes at the tale's conclusion."
+Anthony Sloman of Radio Times gave the film a score of five out of five stars, complimenting its cast and Curtiz's direction, and calling it "the definitive Warner Bros. gangster movie, starring James Cagney in his image-defining role.
+It's a fast-paced, gritty melodrama, which, though much copied and even parodied, has never been bettered."